objektwerks/rust/README.md

 5. rocket
 6. tide
 7. reqwest
+8. rusqlite
-8. serde, serde_json
+9. serde, serde_json
-9. tokio
+10. tokio
 >See: crates.io for these and more dependencies.

 Install